HasinaNjaratin/drupal-lando-boilerplate/README.md

 This project template provides a starter kit to manage drupal project with [Lando](https://docs.lando.dev/config/drupal8.html) and [xdebug](https://xdebug.org/) set.
 It is set with most popular and used modules for drupal, such as [devel](https://www.drupal.org/project/devel), [config_split](https://www.drupal.org/project/config_split), [paragraphs](https://www.drupal.org/project/paragraphs), etc ...

+## TODO

+Add unversionned.sql to gitignore and replace it as the project progresses.

 ## Lando

 First you need to [install lando](https://github.com/lando/lando/releases).